-BIO 110 General Biology I: Ecology and Evolutionary Biology 4 BIO 120 General Biology II: Cellular and Molecular Biology 4
+BIO 110 Introduction to Ecology and Evolutionary Biology 4 BIO 120 Introduction to Cellular and Molecular Biology 4

 ELECTIVES 13 Semester Hours

 BIO courses, 200/300/400 level

 BUSINESS AND ORGANIZATIONAL LEADERSHIP

 In order to complement their major field and to enhance leadership and professional skills, students other than Business and Organizational Leadership majors may earn a minor in Business and Organizational Leadership.
 Courses must be beyond those chosen for the General Education Requirements and for the declared major.